filecoin-project/lotus/README.md

 -----

-Alternative to using the CLI commands above you can also use Pond, a graphical testbed for lotus.
+As an alternative to the CLI you can use Pond, a graphical testbed for lotus.
 It can be used to spin up nodes, connect them in a given topology, start them mining, and observe how they function over time.

 Build: